pynetscript/cerial/README.md

 The script will:
 - Count the characters from the Serial Number we specified (SAD08300D4W)
-  - If lower than 11 characters we get an error and the script stops.
+  - If not equal to 11 characters we get an error and the script stops.
-  - If not, continue.
+  - If 11 characters, continue.
 - Parse the year code.
 - Parse the week code.
 - Create Cisco's manufacturing years list (from year 1996 up to 2100).